ju-lewis/Notes/SWEN30006 - Software Modelling and Design/Lectures/L9 - Final GOF Design Patterns Lecture.md

 >[!Warning] Problem
 >How to build generic components that are easy to extend and use without replicating code?
+>
+>We would implement template pattern when we want to abstract an algorithm to a sequence of common steps

 **Solution**
 - Define a family of algorithms, encapsulate each one, and make them interchangeable